zapier/zapier-platform-cli/README.md

 Don't forget you'll need to `zapier deploy` to make your changes stick after any `zapier watch` session!

+> Go check out our [full CLI reference documentation](docs/cli.md) to see all the other commands!

 ## Project Structure